Is Indonesia Worth Visiting? Everything You Need to Know

 *A small beer costs about 2 Euro (35k) in a bar/restaurant and a cocktail upwards of 2.60 Euro (65k-85k).

 Buying alcohol in convenience stores is a lot more expensive in Indonesia than in other South East Asia countries such as Thailand.
 For example, a 700ml of the local spirit Arak in a shop would set you back 12-17 Euro (220k-300k), which is pretty much the same cost as at home in Ireland.
-If you find cheaper please leave us know!
+If you find cheaper please let us know!

-6 – Transport – How to Get Around During Your Indonesia Holiday?
+6 – Transport: How to Get Around During Your Indonesia Holiday?

 Buses: Travel throughout Indonesia is easier than ever before with websites such as 12Go allowing you to easily book tickets online.
 For example, we took at 2hour bus journey from Surabaya to Probolingo for 2 Euro per person, purchased from 12go.